 The Education Committee strives to encourage young Latinos to pursue careers in the legal profession and it works to develop mentoring programs designed to enable young Latino attorneys to reach their full potential.Click here to read more about what the Education Committee is doing in 2019!

 The Ethics Committee provides free, informal consultation to the CHBA Board, as well as members at large, on matters relating to attorney professional conduct, conflicts of interest and ethics issues.
 While not intended to take the place of formal legal representation when the circumstances require, the Committee is in a position to provide limited, practical advice to our members on these issues.

 The Fundraising Committee is dedicated to developing new and expanding existing sources of funds for CHBA and the CHBA Foundation in order to further CHBA’s mission and community outreach, and to fund scholarships for Hispanic law students at Colorado’s two law schools.

 As the Board’s only non-lawyer member, this committee is encouraged to recruit more non-lawyer administrative staff to join the CHBA.
-Such efforts help to improve and diversify the CHBA’s ranks by encompassing some “regular” folk, as well as attorneys.
+Such efforts help to improve and diversify the CHBA’s ranks.
 The focus of this committee is to show that the CHBA is an organization meant to help everyone in the Hispanic community.
 In accomplishing this goal, the main focus has been in participating in Legal Nights, a twice-monthly legal clinic, which provides legal guidance and resources to any person who walks in seeking it.
 This committee works closely with the volunteer lawyers, and therefore, is able to share information and resources in accomplishing committee goals.